cyrildewit/repository-pattern-laravel/README.md

 ## Future

 I'm considering about creating a package to simplify the use of my way of implementing the repository pattern.
-This package will only contain some abstrac base classes.
+This package will only contain some abstract base classes.